AJKemps/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both of these are array methods that will loop through an array for you. .forEach returns a string without an array, .map creates an empty array and then pushes the returned values into the array.

 2. Explain the difference between a callback and a higher order function.

+A callback function is a function that can be passed as an argument into a different function.
+This different function that can accept a function as a parameter/argument is called a higher-order function.

 3. What is closure?

+Closure describes the process by which a callback function can reference anything in it's parent(s) scope.
+This happens because the original function was saved in the same lexical scope at parent variables, functions, etc.

 4. Describe the four rules of the 'this' keyword.

+Global context - refers to the global window, want to avoid using this Implicit binding - refers to the object that is to the left of the dot when a method is called New binding - the new keyword creates an empty object called 'this' that the this keyword then refers back to Explicit binding - refers to the object that is passed as an argument into the function

 5. Why do we need super() in an extended class?

+The super method allows you to string together the methods from the extended parent class.
+Without the super method, child functions would not have access to the methods of their parent functions.

 ### Task 1 - Project Set up